bknyaz/bknyaz.github.io/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 #
 layout: home
-title: Homepage
+title: Boris Knyazev
 ---

 ## About me
 I'm a PhD student at the University of Guelph (Ontario, Canada) supervised by [Graham Taylor](https://www.gwtaylor.ca/).
 Currently, I'm an intern at Mila working with [Eugene Belilovsky](http://eugenium.github.io/) and [Aaron Courville](https://mila.quebec/en/person/aaron-courville/).
 My research interests lie at the intersection of graph neural networks (GNNs) and computer vision.
-Previously, I did my internship at SRI International with [Mohamed Amer](https://mohamedramer.com/), where I worked on training GNNs on image superpixels (was presented at BMVC this year).
+Previously, I did my internship at SRI International with [Mohamed Amer](https://mohamedramer.com/), where I worked on training GNNs on image superpixels (presented at BMVC 2019).

 ## Selected Papers